 Why are my teeth sensitive?

 Sensitive teeth are one indication of tooth decay.
 However, if no decay is present, your gums may have receded exposing the root surfaces.
 This recession of the gum line allows the underlying dentin to show through which allows acids from food and bacteria easier access to this very sensitive part of the tooth.
 The acids then expose nerve fibers on the surface of the roots.
-To manage this, we have a couple products that will remineralize your teeth and seal the sensitive areas so you can function without pain.
+To manage this, we have suggestions that will help to remineralize your teeth and seal the sensitive areas so you can function without pain.
 Schedule with us for a dental check-up.

 What should I do to prevent gum disease and tooth decay?